 Other Professionals should guide the observation process.
 Empowering other professionals to share with peers their expectations from this partnership will allow peers to more effectively tailor their feedback.

-A peer observer will not necessarily observe all four domains during the Peer Observation/Site Visit.
+A peer observer will not necessarily observe all four domains during the Peer Observation/Workplace Visit.
 As peer observation is for professional feedback only, no score is given, the teacher may guide the peer observer to 'look for' specific areas.
 Since only one peer observation is required, a peer observer very well may not see all four domains or even each component in one domain.

 704 KAR 3:370 requres every teacher to have one Peer Observation during his or her summative cycle; this is a minimum requirement and should not dictate the frequency of peer-teacher contact.
 In the Overview of State Teacher Fellows Program in Kentucky

 , the Hope Street Group's finding was that teachers believed that peers should observe a teacher 2-3 times a year (page 6).

 Professional Learning for Peer Observers is available to all educators.
 Developed in partnership with Kentucky Educational Televison (KET) this self-paced module certifies teachers as PGES peer observers and prepares them for successful Peer Observations with teachers.

 Users register for this learning module using this instruction sheet.